How is the Value of Your Vehicle and the Cost of Repairs Assessed After a Crash?

 The licensed Minneapolis car accident lawyers at TSR Injury Law are dedicated to recovering maximum compensation for crash victims to help them cover medical costs, repair bills and other damages.
-Over more than 20 years, we have recovered more than $150 million on behalf of our clients.
+Over more than 20 years, we have recovered $300 million on behalf of our clients.

 Cost of Repairing Your Vehicle

 The first decision is which insurance company will handle the property damage.
 The at-fault insurance carrier or your own?
 As a general rule, if the at-fault party accepts 100 percent fault, they can handle the property claim.
 If instead, the carrier is unknown (a hit-and-run crash or perhaps the driver was arrested, and his insurance is unknown) then you want to look to your own carrier.
 If you have comprehensive collision coverage, your insurance will pay for the repairs.
 However, if you do not have full coverage, then you need to find the other insurance carrier and clarify fault.
 This is a good time to hire an attorney to assist with this initial fault fight.